 PURCHASE.

-Purchase of a LeasePlan Occasion.
+Purchase of a LeasePlan Vehicle.

 What does this purpose entail?

-We process your information in relation to your (potential) purchase of a LeasePlan occasion, if applicable, the trade in of your vehicle and other related Services.
+We process your information in relation to your (potential) purchase of a LeasePlan vehicle, if applicable, the trade in of your vehicle and other related Services.
 This includes the execution of the purchase agreement, the delivery of Services and the settlement of the payment transaction.
 This processing is required for the conclusion and performance of the agreement, including assessment, acceptance of you as a client.

 Which personal information do we process for this purpose?